Gay venues

 Safety:

-As with any major city, it's important to be aware of your surroundings and take standard safety precautions.
-Stick to well-lit areas, avoid walking alone late at night, and keep an eye on your belongings.
-It's always a good idea to travel with friends or in groups.
-While the venues mentioned are known for being safe spaces, exercising general caution is always prudent.
-Drink responsibly, and if you ever feel uncomfortable, don't hesitate to speak to staff or security.
-The LGBTQ+ community in Luanda, while vibrant, still navigates a society where public attitudes can vary, so discretion in public spaces outside of designated venues is generally advised.
+Like any big city, be aware of your surroundings and take basic safety steps.
+Stick to well-lit areas, avoid walking alone late, and watch your belongings.
+It's always good to go with friends or in groups.
+The places listed here are known to be safe, but general caution is smart.
+Drink responsibly.
+If you feel uncomfortable, talk to staff or security.
+The LGBTQ+ community in Luanda, while lively, still exists in a society where public attitudes vary, so discretion in public spaces outside these venues is generally a good idea.